Approximate Newton policy gradient algorithms: Introduction

 where we overload the notation $v_\pi$ for the regularized value function.
 Other continuously differentiable entropy functions can be used as well, as we will show later.
 Since $\gamma < 1$ and $P_\pi$ is a transition probability matrix, $(I-\gamma P_\pi)$ is invertible, and

 In a policy optimization problem, we seek a policy $\pi$ that maximizes the value function $v_\pi$.
-According to the theory of regularized MDPs \cite{geist2019theory}, there is a unique optimal policy $\pi^*$ such that $(v_{\pi^*})_s\geq (v_{\pi})_s$ for any policy $\pi$ and state $s$.
-It thus suffices to maximize $e^\top v_\pi$ for any positive weight vector $e\in\R_+^{|S|}$.
+According to the theory of regularized MDPs \cite{geist2019theory}, when the regularization is strongly convex, there is a unique optimal policy $\pi^*$ such that $(v_{\pi^*})_s\geq (v_{\pi})_s$ for any policy $\pi$ and state $s$.
+It thus suffices to maximize $\rho^\top v_\pi$ for any positive weight vector $\rho\in\R_+^{|S|}$.
 Using \eqref{eq:regularv}, the problem can be stated as

 This problem can be solved by, for example, the policy gradient (PG) method.
 However, the vanilla PG method converges quite slowly.
 In \cite{agarwal2020optimality}, for instance, the vanilla PG method is shown to have the $O(T^{-1})$ convergence rate, where $T$ denotes the number of iterations.
-For the PG method with entropy regularization and some of its variants, the convergence rate can be improved to $O(e^{-cT})$, i.e., linear convergence \cite{mei2020global}, which can still be slow since $c$ is in general close to $0$.
-It is also demonstrated in numerical examples that these algorithms with linear convergence rate can suffer from slow convergence.
+A widely used variant of PG is the softmax policy gradient (SPG) method, where a softmax parameterization is applied before taking gradient updates, which has been shown in \cite{li2021softmax} to require $O(|S|^{2^{\Omega(\frac{1}{1-\gamma})}})$ iterations to converge for certain MDPs without regularization.
+For the PG method with entropy regularization and some of its variants, the convergence rate can be improved to $O(e^{-cT})$, i.e., linear convergence \cite{mei2020global}, which can still be slow since the constant $c$ in the linear convergence rate $O(e^{-cT})$ is in general close to $0$.
+It is also demonstrated in numerical examples that these algorithms with linear rates can experience slow convergence.
 For example, in the example in \cite{zhan2021policy}, thousands of iterations are needed for the algorithm to converge, even though the model is relatively small and sparse.
 Therefore, there is a clear need for designing new methods with faster convergence and one idea is to take the geometry of the problem into consideration.
 The Newton method, for example, preconditions the gradient with the Hessian matrix and obtains second-order local convergence.
-Since the exact Hessian matrix is usually too computationally expensive to obtain, the quasi-Newton type methods, which use structurally simpler approximations of the Hessian instead, are more widely used in generic optimization problems, and are known to enjoy superlinear convergence \cite{rodomanov2021new, rodomanov2021rates}.
+Since the exact Hessian matrix is usually too computationally expensive to obtain, the approximate Newton methods (including quasi-Newton methods), which use structurally simpler approximations of the Hessian instead, are more widely adopted in generic optimization problems and are known to enjoy superlinear convergence \cite{rodomanov2021new, rodomanov2021rates}.